ZeroX-DG/SnippetStore/README.md

 <p align='center'><i>A snippet management app for developers</i></p>

 ## About this project
 SnippetStore is a application for developers to store their snippets and quickly retrieve them when needed.
+SnippetStore mainly focus on storing code therefor its interface is small and simple, perfect for busy developers who doesn't care about small details.

 ## Download
 You can get the latest release of SnippetStore [here](https://github.com/ZeroX-DG/SnippetStore/releases)